 Reporter, consultant on African issues

 Nizar Manek is a writer for Africa Confidential and Foreign Affairs, among others, and has reported across a range of African countries, from Egypt to Djibouti.
-Series include Egypt’s $9.4bn. slush funds concealed from budgetary accounting, the toxic loans and restructuring of Tunisia’s state-owned banks under Ben Ali, a $1.1bn.
-Nigerian oil licence secretly awarded by an Abacha-era minister to himself, and the saga over Ethiopia’s $4.8bn.
+Series include Egypt’s $9.4bn. slush funds concealed from budgetary accounting, the toxic loans and financial restructuring of of Tunisia’s state-owned banks after Ben Ali, a $1.1bn.
+Nigerian oil licence secretly awarded by an Abacha-era minister to himself, and the saga of Ethiopia’s $4.8bn.
 Grand Renaissance Dam.
 Nizar’s reporting has earned several prizes and nominations, including a Citation from the Overseas Press Club of America for a Morton Frank Award for best international magazine business reporting.
-Separate freelance work as third-party regional expert hired to write corporate investigations and risk assessment consultancy reports with a regional focus on the Maghreb, Horn of Africa, and Great Lakes, and as a research assistant to AC's editor-in-chief Patrick Smith on a West Africa book project, and co-authored a forthcoming book chapter on for the Center for International Development at Harvard/ESID, provisionally titled, ‘Political Economy of a Family-Led Sector in Crisis: Industrial Policy and Political Connections in the Egyptian Automotive Industry.'
-Honours include nominations for a Morton Frank Award for Best magazine international business news reporting, Overseas Press Club of America; Investigative Reporting Award, European Press Prize; Best Financial/Economic Story of the Year, Foreign Press Association in London; Investigative Reporting Award, Investigative Reporters & Editors (IRE/NICAR); and Transparency International Corruption Reporting Award.
+Separate freelance work as third-party regional expert hired to write corporate investigations and risk assessment reports on the Maghreb, Horn of Africa, and Great Lakes, and as a research assistant to AC's editor-in-chief Patrick Smith on a West Africa book project, and co-authored a forthcoming book chapter commissioned by the Center for International Development at Harvard/ESID, titled, 'Political Economy of a Family-Led Sector in Crisis: Industrial Policy and Political Connections in Egypt's Automotive Industry.'
+Nizar is a graduate of the London School of Economics and Columbia University, and began his career with fellowships at the Financial Times and Barron’s.